THE BEGINNING OF THE ROTARY CLUB OF FRESNO

 ✓ The Rotary Club of Fresno developed the Boy Scouts Council, organized raisin growers to develop a cooperative to serve them better, helped to establish the Community Chest, the forerunner of United Way, helped in the organization of the California Society for Crippled Children, the Boy’s Work Council for needy young men, the Jr. Traffic Officer’s programs for school crossings, and financial support for the development of Christmas Tree Lane.

-✓ The Rotary Club of Fresno acquired the land for Scouts Island.
-They arranged entertainment for the servicemen at Hammer Field, began participating in the Rotary International Foundation, contributed to the Girls Scouts camp at Dinkey Creek, and the Boy Scout’s camp at Shaver Lake.
+✓ The Rotary Club of Fresno acquired the land for Scout Island.
+They arranged entertainment for the servicemen at Hammer Field, began participating in the Rotary International Foundation, contributed to the Girl Scouts camp at Dinkey Creek, and the Boy Scout camp at Shaver Lake.
 Rotary instigated the purchase of the Fresno Zoo’s beloved elephant – Nosey.

 ✓ The Rotary Club of Fresno began raising funds for the development of Rotary Playland to be followed later by Storyland and the development of Camp Royal, designed to develop leadership qualities for selected students.